AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025-storytelling.md

 <!-- .element: class="fragment" -->

 Notes:
-Real data from building the actual demo app.
-This is "Story Listening" - the teachable moment from real experience.
-The key insight: savings went to quality, not just speed.
-Emotional state: triumph, validation.
+Let's look at the real results from building this presentation's demo app.
+(Point to table) For components like the Gemini Chat, Adaptive Quiz, Document Analyzer, and Code Explainer, we saw incredible savings – 81% to 83% faster development!
+Overall, a 70% reduction in time.
+(Gesture to success GIF) And the key insight here is that the time I saved wasn't just to ship faster; it was spent on polish, testing, and user experience.
+This is a powerful teachable moment from real experience, giving us triumph and validation.

 ---